SMS Laws, Regulations, & Abuse Prevention

 Similar to email, your users or customer can experience inbox burnout.
 But this is only one reason not to relentlessly message your customers.
 You should look specifically at Section 5 of the FTC Act to ensure compliance (in the U.S.).

-The CTIA (a trade association representing the wireless communications industry in the United States) recommends that you follow SHAFT Compliance, which defines the following topics as generally “illegal” when messaging in the United States:
+The CTIA recommends that you ensure SHAFT compliance, which defines the following topics as generally “illegal” when messaging in the United States:

-Please ensure you comply with the TCPA (Telephone Consumer Protection Act), which dictates that you shouldn’t send messages during late hours (see the regulation’s contents for exact hours).
-However, you shouldn’t send messages that late anyway - don’t you want high engagement?
+Please ensure you comply with the TCPA, which dictates that you shouldn’t send messages during late hours.
+Refer to the regulation’s contents for exact hours.
+However, you shouldn’t send messages that late anyway—don’t you want high engagement?

 Most of these best practices apply to guidelines set forth in the United States of America.
-If you are reaching customers outside of U.S. regions, please research best practices and laws in those areas.
-It is always best practice to act in a way that adheres to the most stringent regulations, which are usually applied in the United States, Canada, and countries part of the European Union.
+If you’re reaching customers outside of U.S. regions, please research best practices and laws in those areas.
+It’s always a best practice to act in a way that adheres to the most stringent regulations, which are usually applied in the United States, Canada, and countries part of the European Union.